m-fakhry/comp304-24-25/Lectures/lec6.md

-# Lecture 5
+# Lecture 6

 ## Grammar

-- how to eliminate the left-factoring
+- how to left-factor the grammar (remove common prefixes)

 ## Parser